 Staying at one of the Disney hotels also entitles you to Extra Magic Hours, and the ability to experience Fantasyland and Discoveryland for 2 hours before the park opens to the public.
 I like to focus on using this time to get photos of a mostly-empty park.
 However, you should always start any day at Disneyland Paris with…

 Fantastical Morning – I think you really can’t go wrong by starting the day in any castle park in Fantasyland, and Disneyland Paris is no exception.
-Like the rest, a big part of the reason to start here is because there are numerous attractions without FastPass, each of which can develop a moderate wait time–and those waits add up.
+Like the rest, a big part of the reason to start here is because there are numerous attractions nearby one another, each of which can develop a moderate wait time–and those waits add up.

-Start by grabbing a FastPass for Peter Pan’s Flight, and then moving to the other dark rides.
+Start by doing Peter Pan’s Flight, and then moving to the other dark rides.
 (Note that Casey Jr. and Storybook Land Canal Boats may open later than the rest of the park.)
 End with a walk through Alice’s Curious Labyrinth, and make sure to head all the way to the top of the Queen’s Castle, which overs excellent views of Fantasyland.

 Adventure is Out There! – If you go by the park map, you might think this is a land you can quickly knock out by doing Pirates of the Caribbean and Indiana Jones et le Temple du Péril.
 That is not even remotely true.
 First of all, the Indiana Jones coaster is atrocious.
 Utterly devoid of theming and short, it’s a waste of time.
 If you’re going to Disneyland Paris for this, I’m betting you won’t appreciate the painstaking details and beauty of the park.

-By contrast, I consider this Pirates of the Caribbean one of the best Disney attractions in the world, but I’m betting you won’t skip that.
+By contrast, this Pirates of the Caribbean is one of the best Disney attractions in the world, but I’m betting you won’t skip that.
 Most importantly, make sure to spend some time on Adventure Isle, where you can see Skull Rock and explore the Swiss Family Treehouse.
 Another overlooked gem is Le Passage Enchanté d’Aladdin, an enchanting little walk-through exhibit.
-Head to the outskirts of Frontierland to grab a FastPass for Big Thunder when you’re done.

 Eat at Walt’s Place – I highly recommend Walt’s – An American Restaurant for lunch, if it’s open (try for reservations first thing in the morning–before any attractions, if it is).
 If it’s not open, a table service alternative that likely will be open is Blue Lagoon Restaurant.
 I’m not a fan of the cuisine at either restaurant, but both offer amazing ambiance, and are worth a visit.